 The Labour Party’s International Unit maintains and develops relations with sister parties and represents the Party at the European and international level through the Party of European Socialists and Socialist International.

-The Labour Party believes Britain’s international role must be an extension of our One Nation vision at home – to promote our national interest, secure growth and champion our core values of equality, social justice and opportunity for all.
+The Labour Party believes Britain’s international role must be an extension of our vision at home – to promote our national interest, secure growth and champion our core values of equality, social justice and opportunity for all.
 This resonates in the way Labour engages with our global partners – ensuring our security, working to reform Europe and helping to alleviate poverty, protect human rights and promote democracy.
 If you would like to contribute to the development of Labour’s international policies, click here.